bigosofts/Ticket-Booking-with-Live-Chat-Socket-IO/README.md

   8. widgets

--Now, using mongoDB compass import the JSON object to each of the collection from the "/database" directory of the github repository
+-Now, using mongoDB compass import the JSON object to each of the collection.

+-You will find demo json object for collections in **"/database"** folder

 //Demo Admin Dashboard